Lena Waithe ’06

 “The things that make us different,” said Waithe at the 2017 Emmys, “those are our superpowers.”

 Waithe got her start in television when, at the end of her senior year, she completed Columbia’s Semester in LA program, a five-week immersive experience with industry professionals—and she never left.
 Waithe stayed in LA to work on major television projects The Real World and Bones, which led to larger film projects such as The Secret Life of Bees and Notorious.

 All the while, Waithe continued working on her own material.
 In 2011, she wrote a viral video, “Shit Black Girls Say,” and produced the 2014 feature film Dear White People, a satire about “being a black face in a very white place.”
 The film premiered at Sundance and earned the festival’s Special Jury Prize for Breakthrough Talent.

 And her star continues to rise.
 In early 2018, hot off her Emmy win for Master of None, Waithe premiered her semi-autobiographical American drama series, The Chi, on Showtime.
 The show garnered positive reviews from The New York Times and the Chicago Tribune.
-You'll also see her on the big screen as Aech in Stephen Spielberg’s Ready Player One, premiering spring 2018.
+She was also on the big screen as Aech in Stephen Spielberg’s Ready Player One, which premiered in spring 2018.

 “People always go ‘Damn, how you got all this happening at once?’”
 Waithe told The New York Times in an interview.
 “I tell them it’s the Chicago in me.”